-Botley Hill Farmhouse sits amidst a wealth of cultural sights and sweeping Surrey Hills Area of Outstanding Natural Beauty countryside just waiting to be explored via the North Downs Way.
+Botley Hill Farmhouse is located among a wealth of cultural sights and sweeping Surrey Hills Area of Outstanding Natural Beauty countryside, which is just waiting to be explored via the North Downs Way.
 Here are a few of our favourite things to see and do in the local area.
 We'll be waiting with a refreshing drink and a delicious snack when you come back!

-The area surrounding Botley Hill Farmhouse has some of the best views over the breathtaking Surrey countryside, at approximately 267 meters (876 feet) above sea level.
+At approximately 267 meters (876 feet) above sea level, the area surrounding Botley Hill Farmhouse has some of the best views over the breathtaking Surrey countryside.
 A cycle and pedestrian path runs from Chelsham to Botley Hill Farmhouse alongside the farms and open fields.
 Along the route you can look down across London and the Thames valley.
 You can also enjoy walks through 500 acres of woodland on the Titsey Estate for most of the year.

 The former seat of the Gresham and Leveson-Gower families, Titsey Place is an historic manor house near Oxted which is especially noted for its fine art collection, including works by Sir Joshua Reynolds and Canaletto.
 See one of the greatest surviving examples of Victorian horticulture in the restored gardens and find the remains of a Roman villa in the parkland.
 Titsey Place also provides the inspiration for the names of the beers from our neighbours, Titsey Brewing Co.

-Botley Hill forms the highest point of the North Downs Way, which run from the Hog's Back near Guildford to the cliffs of Folkestone and Deal.
+Botley Hill forms the highest point of the North Downs Way, which runs from the Hog's Back near Guildford to the cliffs of Folkestone and Deal in Kent.
 The North Downs Way largely follows the Pilgrims' Way, an ancient pilgrimage route between Winchester and Canterbury, and offers more than 150 miles of scenic walks through stunning countryside.
 Attractions along the way include Waverley Abbey, Farnham Castle, Rochester Castle, Dover Castle and Canterbury Cathedral.